 Besides QTEs, there are one or two simple puzzles, some light on-rails exploration, and RPG-style battles in the vein of Mega Man Battle Network.
 The battles are one-on-one and take place on a grid.
 You can move around to adjacent squares anytime you like, but your weapons have a cooldown timer, enforcing a sort of loose turn-based system.
 As you attack the enemy, you’ll build up a multi-leveled energy meter.
 At any point after you’ve charged to the first level, you can unleash a super attack on the enemy, which takes the form of a QTE sequence, naturally.
 The enemies, for their part, will try to corral you or close off avenues of escape.
 They have quite a few options as to how they can attack you, and I found myself quite envious of their range of choices.
 All I could really do was hop around to evade, attack straight ahead when my weapon was ready, charge up that meter to level three, and let fly with a super move.
 In other games that use grids like this, such as the aforementioned Battle Network or Radiant Historia, the player is given a lot of options for manipulating the grid, something that is sorely missing here.

-I guess the problem is that while I enjoyed the story and I thought the presentation was excellent, I didn’t actually enjoy the gameplay very much.
+I guess the problem is that while I enjoyed the story and I thought the presentation was well above average for an iOS game, I didn’t actually enjoy the gameplay very much.
 The battles were the most fun, but even they represent a missed opportunity.
 With more ways to attack the enemy in battle and the ability to seek out or avoid more enemies, this part could have been more fully realized.
 The rest of the gameplay mechanics don’t even come off that well.
 The QTEs are too frequent and fussy, the exploration is too hands-off and drawn out, and the dialogue system is too limited and obvious to get much enjoyment out of.
-I find myself just wishing to get each moment of interactivity out of the way as fast as I can so that I can get to the next story segment, which is great news for the story, but not for the game as a whole.
+I find myself just wishing to get each moment of interactivity out of the way as fast as I can so that I can get to the next story segment, which I suppose is great news for the story, but not for the game as a whole.